 For a bunch of empty space, sinuses sure do cause a lot of problems.
 Sinuses are a trait shared with many animals, which means we probably have a common ancestor who had sinuses, or it is a useful enough bit of anatomy to evolve independently many times over—like the eye.
 There are a lot of theories as to what their evolutionary purpose is, and here are a few likely candidates: a humidifier/filter for your nasal passage, facial crumple zones, a way to reduce skull weight, and resonators for our voice.
+All these theories, though, don’t change the fact that when there are sinus problems, it royally messes up your day.

 Whatever the case, our sinuses have a fairly major design flaw: The passageways between our nose and sinuses, called ostia, are small, easily clogged, and on the top of the empty space instead of the bottom to allow easy, gravity-fed drainage.
 I read a study not too long ago that stated that the ostia haven’t changed since our ancestors walked with their spines oriented more horizontally than vertically.
 When hominids started living their lives in a more upright manner, the sinus problems began.
 That means that we have literally been suffering from sinus headaches for millions of years.
 Thankfully, we have developed some better medical practices over the years which can help us get rid of sinus headaches.
 I hate to think of the frustrating lack of relief one could get from banging your head against the cave wall.